 How many Americans can tell you the story behind the symbols of history?

-This weekend marks the 200th anniversary of a notable event in American history.
+September 14th, 2014 marked the 200th anniversary of a notable event in American history.
 Other than the website of the national park that is commemorating the event, there's not much conversation to be found.

 If I asked 10 people the significance of September 14th, 1814, I would be surprised if more than one person could answer correctly.